Branched-Chain Amino Acids (BCAAs)

 Is BCAA bad for liver?

 Increased intake of branched chain amino acids (BCAA, essential amino acids compromising 20% of total protein intake) reduces body weight.
-However, elevated circulating BCAA is associated with non-alcoholic fatty liver disease and injury.
+However, elevated circulating BCAA is associated with non-alcoholic fatty liver condition and injury.

 Does BCAA cause hair loss?